Next.js Master Class: Part 2 - Full-Stack Architecture and Deep Dive into Frameworks (Server Actions, Cache Revolution, Advanced Routing)

 • Redirect Exceptions: Those who want to understand the essence of NEXT_REDIRECT errors and safely rescue Server Actions from the try-catch trap.

-• An Architect's Perspective: Those who want to learn the design philosophy of a senior and propose alternatives to team members based on engineering grounds such as Surrogate Keys or the PRG pattern.
+• Architect's Perspective: Those who want to learn the design philosophy of a senior and propose alternatives to team members based on engineering grounds such as Surrogate Keys or the PRG pattern.

 🎓 After completing the course